 Jonathan Chou //

 This article is adapted from a critical theory paper which I wrote in the aftermath of George Floyd’s murder on May 25, 2020.
 It is anyone’s guess whether writing that paper was a form of manic defense, intellectualization, or sublimation.
 I can say now that if nothing else it served to lead me to my present formulation about how in the U.S. we have seen a convergence of the waves of the pandemic and the waves of racial violence.
-A concordance, coincidence.
-Of course, it is not a coincidence in the sense of something that happens by chance.
-As we can see, it is happening again.

 What I want to propose in this three-part article is first that while we may say that we are used to feeling loss and grief in the pandemic, we have just the same been stopped – by society and by ourselves – and kept from experiencing the full impact and implications of these feelings.
 Second, if on an individual, personal level we have been able to feel something like loss and grief, as a society, I argue, we have not.
 Again, we have been stopped, kept from feeling.